 Abandoned water service lines must be excavated and shut off at the water main.
 Excavation is the responsibility of the property owner or his/her contractor.
-The Water Department bears the responsibility for closing the corporation tap at the main once exposed.
+The Water Department bears the responsibility for closing the corporation tap and the main.